 GeneCards Summary for ABAT Gene

 ABAT (4-Aminobutyrate Aminotransferase) is a Protein Coding gene.
 Diseases associated with ABAT include gaba-transaminase deficiency and gaba aminotransferase deficiency.
-Among its related pathways are Metabolism and Valine, leucine and isoleucine degradation.
+Among its related pathways are Alanine, aspartate and glutamate metabolism and beta-Alanine metabolism (KEGG).
 GO annotations related to this gene include protein homodimerization activity and iron-sulfur cluster binding.

 UniProtKB/Swiss-Prot for ABAT Gene

 Catalyzes the conversion of gamma-aminobutyrate and L-beta-aminoisobutyrate to succinate semialdehyde and methylmalonate semialdehyde, respectively.
 Can also convert delta-aminovalerate and beta-alanine.